TiBiBa/TiBiBa/README.md

 - 👋 Hi, I’m Timon Bakker!
 - 👀 I'm currently working as a full-stack developer on the Hedy programming language.
-- Favourite languages are Python, PHP, HTML, CSS and Javascript!